 The Book Date does a weekly roundup of what people are reading, want to read, or have read each week called It's Monday!
-What Are You Reading and I'm signing up there.
-There's also a version that is kidlit focussed, and my Cybils reading qualifies me.
+What Are You Reading that I'm going to belatedly sign up for.
+There's also a version that is kidlit focussed.
 I'll go look to see what everyone else was reading at either Teach Mentor Text or UnLeashing Readers.

 This Week I started:

 Actually, I'm not sure I started anything this week.
 I think I started a few Cybils books, but not that many and I didn't finish anything new.

 Whose Body, Dorothy Sayers.
 It was fun to hear this rather than read it -- the English narrator gave it a firm sense of place and I could daydream during the more philosophical parts.
 I may look out for more Lord Peter books for long car trips.
 A pleasant Reading My Library Quest pick.

 The Strange Case of the Alchemist's Daughter, Theodora Goss.
 Last October's Sword & Laser pick.
 Apparently many people found the interjection style of story telling annoying, but I liked it and enjoyed the extra perspectives on the admittedly large cast of characters.

 To Stay Alive, Skila Brown.
 (Poetry) This grim narrative of the Donner party never pulled me in.
 The free verse poems seemed gimmicky, more an excess of carriage returns than a careful selection of words.
 The format kept me questioning the author's choice of speaking for Mary, choosing whom she felt affection for and whom she was willing to devour to sustain life.
 Last year there was a graphic novel about the same events that was both more informative and more emotionally satisfying.

 We Will Not Be Silent, Russell Freedman.
 MG Nonfiction.
 I learned a lot of details of the White Rose movement, and the large size of the book gave plenty of room for both text and photographs.